-This year’s Go Topless Day falls on the same day as Women’s Equality Day in the US, with it being the anniversary of American women earning the right to vote in 1920.
+This year’s Go Topless Day falls on the same date as Women’s Equality Day in the US, August 26, the anniversary of American women earning the right to vote in 1920.
 Nearly 100 years later, and there are still many places in Canada, the US, and around the world where it is illegal for a female nipple to be displayed publicly.

 “It is only logical that GoTopless Day protests would fall on Women’s Equality Day since the right to go topless for women is based on gender equality as their right to vote once was,” reads the Go Topless Day website.

 The event is hosted each year by the new religious group, the Raelians, founded in 1973 by former French race car driver Claude Vorilhon.
 The group’s stated beliefs revolve heavily around sexual liberation and gender equality.